Dragomir1401/IoT-Microservices/README.md

 All configuration files and databases are stored persistently in the ./volumes directory.
 Scalability:

-The modular design allows for easy scaling of individual components (e.g., multiple MQTT adaptors).
+The modular design allows for easy scaling of individual components.

-#### Extensibility:

-Additional features, such as advanced permission management or encryption for sensitive data, can be added with minimal changes to the existing architecture.